 X = load('foo.mat','X');

-assignin functions to create variables in another workspace from a workspace that requires transparency.
+assignin functions in a workspace that requires transparency to create